Heretic

 Prehistoric giant dragonfly fossil

 Ancient mythology reveals the original name for Japan is “Akitsushima” meaning dragonfly island.
-Dragonflies are known to be returning ancestors and celebrated in the Summer Festival known as Obon which is coming up on Friday, August 13th.
+Dragonflies are known to be returning ancestors and celebrated in the Summer Festival known as Obon.
 Samurai warriors identified themselves with dragonflies as a symbol of power.

 In a Mayan legend, dragonflies hold the power to heal and rebirth the Moon Goddess Ixchel by humming over her and filling her up with their life force.